saweeet/saweeet.github.io/content/en/cat-sitting.md

 - **Desk & Monitor Use:** Feel free to use the desk and monitor in the office.
 - **Connecting Your Laptop:** There is a single black cable from the curved wide 34" monitor.
 Plug the USB-C cable from the Monitor directly into your laptop's USB-C port.
 Wait a few minutes, the screen should automatically display, and the mouse and keyboard should automatically work.
-- **Gaming** You are welcome to use our gaming accounts or log into your own.
+- **Gaming:** You are welcome to use our gaming accounts or log into your own.

 ## TV Operation
 **Fireplace TV**